 - Bladder flow studies and cytometry.

-A screen for sexually transmitted diseases may be appropriate:
+A screen for sexually transmitted infections (STIs) may be appropriate:

-- Urinary tract symptoms may also be associated with sexually transmitted infections.
+- Urinary tract symptoms may also be associated with STIs.

 This depends on the underlying cause and may range from a course of antibiotics to removal of a bladder neoplasm.